 What seems like a simple process can become quite complex depending on the storage location of your company’s inventory, the customer’s location, the size of the order, and the timetable for delivery.
-When you factor in the potential for returns, it becomes even more complicated.
+It becomes even more complicated when you factor in the potential for returns.

 Keep reading to learn everything you need to know about 3PLs.